salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Header
 Route MUST respond to a single resource request with an "etag" header.
 The "meta" section MUST contain the same "etag" value.
+Routes MUST use weak tags.

 Collection routes MUST respond with an "etag" header that is representative of their results.
 Collection routes MUST also respond with "etag" values for all included resources in the "meta".
+Route MUST only use weak tags.

 Routes MUST respond with "location" header when a resource was created.